jwmcglynn/donner/docs/ecs.md

 ## Systems

 Systems are singletons within the `Registry`, and are used to hold global state and operate on the component-system.
-Donner calls these contexts, for example \ref donner::svg::components::DocumentContext "DocumentContext" and \ref donner::svg::components::RenderingContext "RenderingContext".
+Donner calls these contexts, for example \ref donner::svg::components::SVGDocumentContext "SVGDocumentContext" and \ref donner::svg::components::RenderingContext "RenderingContext".

 There are also systems that are stateless, such as \ref donner::svg::components::LayoutSystem "LayoutSystem", which is instantiated on-demand to manipulate the ECS state.